SO305, SO333 and SO505

 Stage 3 Students ONLY

 OverviewThis module provides students with a sociological and criminological understanding of contemporary issues relating to youth crime.
-More specifically, the module provides a critical understanding of young people's involvement in crime and deviance and the various responses to youth crime, especially how young people are dealt with by the youth justice system.
+More specifically, the module provides both a practical and critical understanding of young people's involvement in crime and deviance and the various responses to youth crime, especially how young people are dealt with by the youth justice system.
 The module begins by examining current trends in youth offending and explores media responses.
-We then go on to look at 'the youth problem’ from an historical context.
-The module then goes on to focus in depth on four key substantive themes such as; gangs and violent crime; drugs, alcohol and nightlife; young people, urban space and antisocial behaviour; and the youth justice system in England and Wales.
-Throughout the module, attention is given to the importance of understanding the connections of youth crime with race, class and gender and at the same time, engages with key theoretical ideas and debates that inform our understandings of youth crime.
+We then go on to look at 'the youth problem' from an historical context.
+The module then goes on to focus in depth on how we can research your crime through a lens of four key substantive themes such as; gangs and violent crime; drugs, alcohol and nightlife; young people, urban space and antisocial behaviour; and the youth justice system in England and Wales.
+Throughout the module, attention is given to the importance of understanding the connections of youth crime with race, class and gender and at the same time, engages with key theoretical ideas, research methodologies and debates that inform our understandings of youth crime.
 This unit provides an opportunity to engage with the most up-to-date debates in an area of great interest in contemporary society.

 This module appears in: